sdokus/sdokus-dev-day-concepts/support-flowchart.md

 - If the steps to recreate are unclear, try recording a video of the steps that you are taking to try to recreate and ask the customer to record a similar video showcasing any steps you might be missing.
 - Once you have the steps, ask them to complete a conflict test - if the issue goes away it is likely a conflict.
-- If the issue persists, follow the steps on a fresh WP sandbox - if you can recreate the issue then it is likely a bug in our code - open a ticket in JIRA.
+- If the issue persists even after a conflict test, follow the steps on a fresh WP sandbox - if you can recreate the issue then it is likely a bug in our code - open a ticket in JIRA.

 ### System Info